laro/Cilia/1 Basics/7 Literals.md

     - `UInt m = UInt(l)` // Works
 - ~~`Int n = m`~~     // Error because `UInt` does _not always_ fit into `Int`
     - `Int n = Int(m)`   // Works

-Integer literals can automatically be converted to other sizes than `Int64`,
-- according to the C++ rules (admittedly without knowing the details),
-- but only if the converted-to-type can contain the value of the literal.

 Difficult: Constexpr constructor that accepts an arbitrary precision integer literal and can store that in ROM.
 Should be stored as array of `Int`/`UInt`.